motu-tool/q2-mOTUs/README.md

 # q2-mOTUs
 This is a QIIME 2 wrapper for [mOTU-tool](https://motu-tool.org/).
+The tool will help you to assign taxonomy to your metagenomic samples.
 For details on QIIME 2, see https://qiime2.org.
-The tool will help you to assign taxonomy to your metagenomic samples

 # Requirements
 - QIIME 2 >= 2022.8 (https://qiime2.org/)